abhijitpai000/retail_summer_sales/report/README.md

 ### Overview:

-Developed an Interpretable ML model to understand how well a product published on the E-Commerce platform Wish is going to sell.
+Understanding how well a product published on the E-Commerce platform Wish is going to sell using ML.
 In this study, I extracted 10 significant features out of 43 provided in the dataset and trained a Linear Regression model that predicts "units_sold" of products.

 **Evaluation Metrics used:** Mean absolute error and R-Squared